SSWConsulting/SSW.People.Profiles/Sylvia-Huang/Sylvia-Huang.md

 [[imgBadge]]
 | ![microsoft-certified-azure-administrator-associate.2](../badges/Certification-microsoft-azure-developer-associate.png)

-Sylvia is a Software Developer based in SSW Hangzhou Office.
-She has worked in both Canada and China and is experienced in collaborating with global teams remotely.
-With over four years of experience in full stack development, Sylvia has been practicing Scrum methodology and was involved in many projects that built applications from scratch.
-Through these projects, she has gained extensive knowledge in e-commerce, banking, business intelligence, government affairs and many more.
+Sylvia is a Software Engineer at SSW's Hangzhou office, recognized for her expertise in delivering impactful solutions across global teams.
+With over six years of full-stack development experience, she has successfully designed and implemented applications from the ground up in industries such as e-commerce, banking, business intelligence, and government affairs.

-Within her broad technology stack, Sylvia is strongest on React and Vue for web development.
-She is meticulous in her code quality.
-Sylvia is always keen on understanding and fulfilling clients' deepest needs, so she constantly seeks the best solution for her clients.
+Sylvia specializes in modern web technologies, particularly React and Vue, and is celebrated for her meticulous attention to code quality.
+A strong advocate for agile practices, she leverages Scrum methodology to drive efficient and collaborative project delivery.
+Sylvia thrives on understanding clients' unique challenges, consistently proposing innovative, tailored solutions that exceed expectations.

+Her cross-cultural experience in Canada and China has equipped her with exceptional communication and adaptability skills, enabling her to work seamlessly with diverse teams.
+Sylvia is passionate about continuous learning and is dedicated to refining her craft to provide long-term value to her clients and stakeholders.